Xavier Rhodes: 2016

 The Minnesota Vikings were unable to qualify for the playoffs after finishing third in their division with an 8–8 record.
 Rhodes was ranked the 66th best player in the NFL on the NFL Top 100 Players of 2017.

 2017

-On July 30, 2017, the Minnesota Vikings signed Rhodes to a five-year, $70.10 million extension that includes $32.80 million guaranteed and a $12 million signing bonus.
+On July 30, 2017, the Minnesota Vikings signed Rhodes to a five–year, $70.10 million extension that includes $32.80 million guaranteed upon signing and an initial signing bonus of $12.00 million.
+Head coach Mike Zimmer named Rhodes and Trae Waynes the starting cornerbacks to start the regular season.

+In Week 6, he recorded two solo tackles, made one pass deflection, and picked off a pass thrown by Brett Hundley to wide receiver Geronimo Allison as the Vikings defeated the Green Bay Packers 23–10.